 - Receipts for all incidental costs associated with the lemon (towing expenses, cab fares, meals purchased, hotel stays, etc.

 At this point, you and your California lemon law lawyer are a team.
-The attorney’s job is to get you the maximum compensation for the lemon.
+The attorney’s job is to fight for the maximum compensation for lemon law appliances, electronics, or vehicles.
 Yours is to provide everything they need to do this.

 If you purchased a defective product – of which cannot be repaired – you have options under lemon law in California.